 Amazon ECS supports Docker networking and integrates with Amazon VPC to provide isolation for containers.
 This gives you control over how containers connect with other services and external traffic.
 With Amazon ECS, you can choose between four networking modes for your containers that cater towards different use cases:

-Amazon ECS is integrated with Amazon Elastic Load Balancer (ELB), allowing you to distribute traffic across your containers.
-You specify the Task Definition and the ELB to use, and the Amazon ECS service scheduler will automatically add and remove containers with the ELB.
-You can specify a dynamic port in the Task Definition, which gives your container an unused port when it is scheduled on an EC2 instance.
-You can also use path-based routing to share an ELB with multiple services.
+Amazon ECS is integrated with Elastic Load Balancing, allowing you to distribute traffic across your containers using Application Load Balancers or Network Load Balancers.
+You specify the task definition and the load balancer to use, and Amazon ECS automatically adds and removes containers from the load balancer.
+You can specify a dynamic port in the task definition, which gives your container an unused port when it is scheduled on an EC2 instance.
+You can also use path-based routing to share a load balancer with multiple services.

-Amazon ECS provides monitoring capabilities for your containers and clusters.
-You can monitor average and aggregate CPU and memory utilization of running tasks as grouped by Task Definition, Service, or Cluster through Amazon CloudWatch.
+Amazon ECS provides monitoring capabilities for your containers and clusters through Amazon CloudWatch.
+You can monitor average and aggregate CPU and memory utilization of running tasks as grouped by task definition, service, or cluster.
 You can also set CloudWatch alarms to alert you when your containers or clusters need to scale up or down.

-You can send each container instance's ECS agent logs and Docker container logs to Amazon CloudWatch Logs to simplify issue diagnosis.
-You can also record all your Amazon ECS API calls and have the log files delivered to you through Amazon CloudTrail.
+Amazon ECS allows you to record all your Amazon ECS API calls and have the log files delivered to you through Amazon CloudTrail.
 The recorded information includes the identity of the API caller, the time of the API call, the source IP address of the API caller, the request parameters, and the response elements returned by Amazon ECS.
-CloudTrail provides you a history of API calls made from the Amazon ECS Management Console, Amazon SDKs, and Amazon CLI and enables security analysis, resource change tracking, and compliance auditing.
+CloudTrail provides you a history of API calls made from the Amazon Web Services Management Console, Amazon Web Services SDKs, and Amazon CLI.
+It enables security analysis, resource change tracking, and compliance auditing.